alanvardy/alan_vardy/posts/2022/09-02-dependabot.md

 ### 1. Read the changelog (and maybe the git diff)

-Dependabot will conveniently attach the changelog to the PR, so read it thoroughly and follow up on any items that seem squirrelly.
+Dependabot will conveniently attach the changelog to the PR.
+Read it thoroughly and follow up on any items that seem squirrelly.
 For example, is the changelog low effort?
 Is it missing entirely?
 Then look at the git diff as well.

 ### 2. Evaluate the library

-Decide how much you can trust the maintainer and their processes.
+Decide how much you can trust the maintainer of the library in question and their processes.
 Do they test?
 How is their test coverage?
 Do they do pull requests or just YOLO to main?
 Does their commit history look like they were drunk texting?
 A quick overview of the codebase might tell you a story.

 ### 3. Tag in an expert